 This isn’t so much a recipe as inspiration for putting a simple bowl of yogurt together.
 Use whatever toppings you wish here.
 If you can’t find cinnamon creamed honey, you could spoon a bit of creamed honey into a saucepan and warm it through with a dash of cinnamon.
 Or just use any honey you have on hand.

 my palette contains:

 1/4 cup rolled oats

 cinnamon creamed honey, or any honey of your choice

 figs, pears, and/or bananas, sliced to your liking

 1-2 tablespoons chopped almonds

 poppy seeds, sesame seeds

-fresh herbs, such as thyme, rosemary, tarragon, or dill, chopped
+fresh herbs, such as thyme, rosemary, mint, tarragon, or dill, chopped

 Heat a small skillet over medium heat.
 Add oats and toast, stirring occasionally, until slightly golden and fragrant.
 You can add the almonds here to toast as well, if desired.
 Set aside.
 Place yogurt in a bowl.
 Drizzle with honey.
 Add fruit to bowl and top with oats, almonds, and seeds.
 Finish with herbs and the tiniest sprinkle of fleur de sel or sea salt, if desired.